FelixOnline/v2/content/articles/2011-6-2-100-minutes-from-lcy-to-zrh.md

  - /travel/1321/100-minutes-from-lcy-to-zrh
 imported: true
 comments:
+ - value: >
- - Well for what its worth Italy simply isnt Switzerland for everything other than the ice cream Oh and I dont speak the languageYou mention that tuscan icecream is better Why didnt you just fly to Pisa instead of Zurich
+     Well, for what it's worth...
+Italy simply isn't Switzerland for everything other than the ice cream!
+Oh, and I don't speak the language...,You mention that tuscan ice-cream is better.
+Why didn't you just fly to Pisa instead of Zurich?

 # Article Taxonomies
 categories: